 "Most employers aren't that stupid, but this one apparently was -- we call it a slam dunk," said Samuel F. Wright, who as a former lawyer for the U.S. Department of Labor had a hand in drafting USERRA in 1994.

-Rawson lodged his first complaint with the state Civil Service Commission in September 2010, the month he was bypassed for a promotion to lieutenant in the Pittsfield Fire Department in favor
+Rawson lodged his first complaint with the state Civil Service Commission in September 2010, the month he was bypassed for a promotion to lieutenant in the Pittsfield Fire Department in favor of a candidate with a lower score on the promotional exam.

 The case finally was settled late last month, but only after it had been taken up by the state Civil Service Com mission, the U.S. Department of Labor and finally the U.S. Department of Justice.